This free collection can be used to help your students with understanding fractions and equal parts.

 After that is a similar cupcake themed set but is designed as a colorful 3-card matching card game where students are required to match a picture, with the fraction represented in numbers AND words.

-A set of eight task cards and an engaging “I have…Who has…?” game round out our center resources for fractions.
-We have also included various skill pages and Exit Tickets for you to use as needed for practice and/or assessment.
+In addition, we have also are giving you various skill pages and Exit Tickets for you to use as needed for practice and/or assessment.

-Click on the following links to reach the two understanding fractions resources described above:
+Click on the following links to reach the two understanding fractions resources:

 One of the fonts used in the PowerPoints is Java Kick BTN .
 If you wish to make changes to suit your needs, you will need this font downloaded on your computer.
 The rest are standard fonts.